 - Fruit trees like plums, peaches and nectarines will be ready for picking.

-- Soft fruit may also now be ready for picking like blackberries and blueberries.
+- Soft fruit like blackberries and blueberries may now be ready for picking.

-- Cut flowers of perennials such as asters, penstemon, dahlia, late lilies, daisies, gladioli, roses, hydrangeas, dianthus and sunflowers, to name a few.
+- Cut flowers of perennials such as asters, penstemon, dahlia, late lilies, daisies, gladioli, roses, hydrangeas, dianthus and sunflowers.

 Shrubs & Perennials